UniversalBasicArchive/UniversalBasicArchive/README.md

+i have discontinued ts for basics own good

 the goal of this repository is to archive basicbillmains discord profile, please note that this git is incomplete.

 *(yes this git was actually created because basic is very cool)*